omec-project/upf/README.md

 [![Build Status](https://jenkins.onosproject.org/buildStatus/icon?job=bess-upf-linerate-tests&subject=Linerate+Tests)](https://jenkins.onosproject.org/job/bess-upf-linerate-tests/)

-This project implements User Plane Function (UPF) - the 4G/5G mobile user plane compliant with 3GPP TS 23.501.
-It follows the 3GPP CUPS (Control and User Plane Separation) architecture, making use of the PFCP protocol for the communication between SMF (5G) or SPGW-C (4G) and UPF.
+This project implements a 4G/5G User Plane Function (UPF) compliant with 3GPP TS 23.501.
+It follows the 3GPP Control and User Plane Separation (CUPS) architecture, making use of the PFCP protocol for the communication between SMF (5G) or SPGW-C (4G) and UPF.
-The UPF implementation is a part of [the Aether platform](https://opennetworking.org/aether/).
+This UPF implementation is actively used as part of [the Aether platform](https://opennetworking.org/aether/) in conjunction with the SD-Core mobile core control plane.

 ## Overview